McClanahan

 McClanahan is an Irish surname that is derived from several Anglicized forms of the Gaelic surname Mac Lennacháin or Mac Gille Onchon.

 Etymology

 The New Dictionary of American Family Names translates Mac Lennacháin as "the son of little Leannach" and Mac Gille Onchon as "the son of the servant of Oncho."
 Leanach means "possessing mantles".
 Mac Lennacháin is sometimes written as MacClannachan, with variations including MacClenaghan, McClenaghan, M'Clenaghan.
 Gille is a Gaelic word meaning "servant", more specifically a professional guide for sportsmen, especially in fishing and deerstalking.
 Onchu, meaning "Mighty hound", was an Irish warrior who participated in the Irish battle of Cuil Corra in 649 CE.

 Family motto

 The family motto, as recorded in the McClanahan coat of arms, is "Virtue Is My Honor."

-Points of origin

-The McClanahan name is also "Orange" or Protestant Irish, mostly coming from the Ulster area.
-It is possible that the McClanahan family are Scotch-Irish, descended from those whose blood is a mixture of the native Irish and the Scots who came to Ireland in the plantation of Ulster.
-It is also possible that a branch may have been native to Ireland.
-They are of Gaelic origin and have the bloodlines of both the Gaels of Erin and the Gaels of Albin.